httpassoca/gymcronis/src/services/readme.md

 # Database explanation

 I used [Firebase](https://firebase.google.com/) to maintain the application data.
-It is kinda hard to understand at first time reading, but I will try to explain in a simple way
+It is kinda hard to understand at first time reading, but I will try to explain in a simple way.

 ## The rules
 ```json